Foul drainage assessment

 If a new non-mains foul drainage system is proposed, its position together with any associated soakaways and pipework must be shown within the application site (the red line) on the site location plan.

-Percolation test results will be required where a new non-mains drainage system is proposed.
+Percolation test results will not be required where a new treatment plant will discharge to a watercourse.

 Percolation test method to calculate area of drainage field for Septic tanks or sewage treatment systems: